 Clueless how you can get your ideas to spread on social media?
 Well, why don’t you ask your teenage son or daughter?

 That age-old saying about teenagers being digital natives are true.
 They eat, live and breathe digital.

 Also known as Generation C (for Connected), they have an intuitive feel for all things social, digital and mobile.

 Do you recognise these social influencers? (courtesy of The Influencer Media)

-How do brands works with influencers?
-How do you choose choose the right influencers for your brand?
+How do brands works with social media influencers?
+How do you choose the right influencers for your brand?